When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Elsewhere, there aren’t a great many differences between the basic iPhone 15 and its predecessor.
 Those Pro phones also get a new generation of the Apple-designed chip that powers everything along, the A17 Pro, while the non-Pro phones get the A16 Bionic from last year’s Pro line-up.
 Pro users get a bit of additional RAM too, with 8GB compared to the iPhone 14 Pro’s 6GB.

 Further improvements on the inside for iPhone 15 over the iPhone 14 include the addition of Wi-Fi 6E for those with compatible router.
 Plus there’s Thread support for controlling smart home kit.
 There’s also a UWB (ultra wide-band) communications chip, too.
-This will be used with the Vision Pro headset when it becomes available.
+This can be used with the Vision Pro headset.

 There’s also greater repairability this year, too.
 The iPhone 15’s redesigned casing means it’s easier to open up if you shatter the glass back of the phone and require a replacement.